srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/Level-1.md

 - A linked service is required to create a dataset, as it provides the connection to the data source.
 Example: For transferring data from a SQL database to a Blob Storage, you would:
 1. Create a linked service for the SQL database and Blob Storage.
-2. Definedatasets for each, specifying the schema or structure of the data.
+2. Defined datasets for each, specifying the schema or structure of the data.

 In summary, datasets provide a structured representation of data stored in external systems, facilitating data operations in ADF.